My Philosophy and Therapeutic Approach

 What does a typical session look like?

 I ask questions to guide story development, not to drive it.
 This process is known as co-authorship, and is more collaborative in nature than other therapeutic practices.
-You will not be alone in this process, and I will walk along side you every step of the way.
+You will not be alone in this process - I will walk along side you every step of the way.
 I believe that you are the expert in your own experiences, and therefore you are in the driver’s seat.

 Do you take insurance?